ssolbak/medium-node-apps/README.md

 ## Decisions

-1) What to scale separately
+1. What to scale separately
-2) What are my business boundaries (this is often harder then coding them).
+2. What are my business boundaries (this is often harder then coding them).

 ## What about large applications

-In a huge application, you likely dont want all your code running in the same process.
-Its best to seperate domains into seperate physical servers and scale over the network.
+In a huge application, you likely don't want all your code running in the same process.
+Its best to separate domains into separate physical servers and scale over the network.
 Your bus will then be better off with something like Redis.

 ## Opinions change